IceHe/lib/books/fundamentals-of-software-architecture.md

 When using any distributed architecture, architects must know this latency average.

-It is the only way of determining whether a distributed architecture is feasible, particularly when considering microservices due to the fine-grained nature of the services
+It is the only way of determininpercentileg whether a distributed architecture is feasible, particularly when considering microservices due to the fine-grained nature of the services